jl-tavera/coffee-scraper/readme.md

 3. Visit pages until the grid is empty—same as above: first page, `products.from=100`, and then `products.from=200`.

 There may be more options, but I think these are the three most efficient.
 Nonetheless, option one and two depend heavily on the style of the pagination navigator, which can change with any redesign.
-An empty grid is more tied to the webpage’s internal logic, so although option one gives a more concise limit, it can easily break with a redesign.
+An empty grid is more tied to the webpage’s internal logic, so although option one gives a more concise limit, option three is the best way to go to not make more requests than you need.

 Finally, before planning the code, let’s decide on the information to scrape.
 In the following screenshot, you have an example of a product.
 I made a diagram that shows all the info that appears in the product card: